DNC schedule: When Kamala Harris, Tim Walz, Michelle Obama and more will speak

 Barack and Michelle Obama

-Barack Obama and Michellee Obama are each set to deliver separate speeches on Tuesday August 20.
+Barack Obama and Michelle Obama are each set to deliver separate speeches on Tuesday.
+August 20.

 The Obamas first endorsed Harris four days after Biden’s departure on July 26, news delivered in a phone call that was filmed and went viral when posted by Harris’s campaign team on X. The Obamas said Harris possesses the “strength that this critical moment demands.”